dleporis/PLC_miniproject/README.md

 The programs must perform the following operations:

-- [x] Read the pallet RFID tag when a pallet moves to the module you are working on
+- [ ] Read the pallet RFID tag when a pallet moves to the module you are working on (we are not sure if our functionality currently fullfills this)
-- [ ] Send the RFID info to a PC via TCP/IP as an XML-encoded string
+- [ ] Send the RFID info to a PC via TCP/IP as an XML-encoded string (TODO)
 - [ ] The PC program shall decode the information and display the relevant information on screen during program execution
-- [ ] The PC program shall return an estimated processing time to the PLC via TCP/IP
+- [ ] The PC program shall return an estimated processing time to the PLC via TCP/IP (check the .csv according to the RFID tag)
 - [ ] The PLC shall simulate the physical processing time by letting the pallet wait for the returned time.
 - [ ] The decoded data shall be stored in a file on the PC, so that it can be analyzed later.